iamsuryasonar/tarchive/README.md

-# Limo Chrome Extension
+# Tarchive Chrome Extension

 ## Overview
-Limo is a Google Chrome extension that allows users to **group tabs(bucket)** and **save them** in local storage for easy access later.
+Tarchive is a Google Chrome extension that allows users to **group tabs(bucket)** and **save them** in local storage for easy access later.
 Users can create, manage, and reopen saved tab groups(buckets) with a single click.

 ## Features
 - **Group Tabs(bucket)**: Select multiple tabs and save them as a group.